gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ### src/components/CenteredBox.js

 We use the inline style in this component to customize the look.
-This is a pattern that we found very effective: use a CSS framework such as Bootstrap as the base stylesheet globally, and do the additional per component customization using the inline style, or other CSS-in-JS libraries such as Emotion, which we will show you in the following steps.
+This is a pattern that we found very effective: use a CSS framework such as Bootstrap as a base stylesheet globally, and do the additional, per component customization using the inline style, or other CSS-in-JS libraries such as Emotion, which we will show you in the following steps.

 Key point here is to utilize the global stylesheet whenever possible, and keep the per component styling as minimal as possible.
 Because browsers are designed to work best with global CSS stylesheets, minimizing JavaScript based ad-hoc styling will save you from many unexpected issues down the line.